climateclock/cclock/README.md

 To deploy the code to the simulator, run `deploy` with the `-s` option:

-    tools/deploy -s -f .
+    tools/deploy -s -f

 To run the simulator:

     tools/sim

-When you make changes to the code during development, you will need to deploy again with `tools/deploy -s -f .` in order to see your changes in the simulator.
+When you make changes to the code during development, you will need to deploy again with `tools/deploy -s -f` in order to see your changes in the simulator.

 The simulated clock will save the clock definition and user settings to